-Michael Zarconi is a member of Sullivan Hill’s Litigation and Construction practice group.
-Since joining the firm in 2012 he has developed a wide range of experience as a general civil litigator including commercial and business litigation, construction disputes, bankruptcy and receiverships, as well as labor and employment law matters, with particular expertise in the area of employment discrimination.
-Additionally, Mr. Zarconi has extensive experience in trust and estate litigation, contested conservatorships, and represents clients in Probate Court for a variety of trust and estate proceedings.
+Michael Zarconi is a member of Sullivan Hill’s Litigation, Construction and Insurance practice groups.
+Since joining the firm in 2012, he has developed a wide range of experience as a general civil litigator including commercial and business litigation, construction disputes, insurance coverage, and labor and employment law matters, with particular expertise in the area of employment discrimination.

 Prior to joining the firm as an associate, Mr. Zarconi participated in the Sullivan Hill summer law clerk program.
 He earned his J.D. from the University of San Diego, School of Law with dual concentrations in civil litigation and public interest law.
 His studies focused on regulation for environmental and consumer protection.
 While attending law school, he worked actively with the University of San Diego Center for Public Interest Law.
 He was honored with the Outstanding Public Interest Advocate Award for 2012.